This House Is Not for Sale: Lyrics and composition

-Title track "This House Is Not for Sale" was inspired by a picture from Jerry Uelsmann that Bon Jovi saw in a magazine.
+Title track "This House Is Not for Sale" was inspired by a picture by Jerry Uelsmann that Jon Bon Jovi saw in a magazine.
 It is a proud old house with deep roots that was in disrepair.
 Since Jon was actually selling his house at that time, the title came to his mind subliminally.
 The song is about integrity and where band members were at that time.
 The line "These four walls have got a story to tell" symbolize each of the four members of the band.
 "Living with the Ghost" is a song that deals with the subject of loss.
 "Knockout" is about the fight between man and his hope.
 "Labor of Love" is a song about love and relationships.
 "Born Again Tomorrow" is a song about looking back on life and asking yourself: Would you change anything or would you live it the same way?.
 "Roller Coaster" is a song about Jon's life, the love and all the low blows along the way.
 With provocative lyrics like "life ain't a merry go round" and "What goes up might take us upside down", "Roller Coaster"'s political agenda is clear.
 "New Year's Day" is a song about the cohesion of the band; it was originally written in 6/8 time, but turned out to be much faster in the studio when Tico Torres counted the beat and all the other band members jumped in.
 "The Devil's in the Temple" is a song about the band's record label and situation in music industry.
 Jon explained: "I’ve always had only one dream: To write songs and to present them in this church.
 It wasn’t easy to put away the changes in the industry, which led us to change our relationship with this former ‘home’ after 33 years.
 Fortunately, we have left this chapter behind us now.".
 "Scars on This Guitar" is a song about Jon's guitar.
 "God Bless This Mess" is a song about surviving through the downs of life.
 "Reunion" is a song that Jon wrote after he accepted an honorary doctorate from Rutgers University.
 "Come on Up to Our House" is a song about the people who are persuaded to come and stay in the house for a party together.
 "We Don't Run" is described as a “defiant song in the face of adversity and it addresses the record company situation that Jon went through and future of the band being called into question.
 The song is a battle cry for anyone who feels their back against the wall.”